We have back issues in the following categories:

 » Rare back issues

-Deep in the bowels of the Chap’s offices, there remain some copies of very rare early editions of this humble organ.
+Deep in the bowels of the Chap’s offices, there remain some rare copies of very early editions of this humble organ.
 These are priced according to their scarcity and we recommend reading them in a pair of kid leather gloves to avoid damaging them.
-In those days, The Chap was a 32-page A5 publication with a colour cover and black and white interior.
-These early issues are also available as bundles, see bottom of page.
+These early issues are also available as a bundle.

 Issue 21 featured Boris Van Loon’s seminal Severed Head comic strip; Letter from the t’North; Medlar Lucan’s first Decadent Kitchen column; the first installment of our Report from the Smoking Room, in which we instructed on how to start smoking a pipe; an interview with Edward Tudor Pole, sartorial troubadour and ex-Sex Pistol; Gideon Farquharson’s Notes from the New World; and Justine “Bill” Farnsworth’s tales of life in Lambeth with her Tibetan houseboy Pemsi.